-Selection of Pharmacy Student Representatives for CNUCOP Committees opportunity to view all of the committees seeking student membership and apply accordingly.
+At the beginning of the Fall semester of each academic year, the Office of Student Affairs will compile a list of all College of Pharmacy committees seeking student membership.
+Through an online form, students will have the opportunity to view all of the committees seeking student membership and apply accordingly.
 Committees interested in recruiting student members to serve on their committees will be asked to provide the following in written narrative form to the Office of Student Affairs: the name of the committee, the number of students needed to serve on the committee and the desired year in the program of the student members (P1s, P2s, P3s), the charges of the committee, the specific roles and responsibilities of the student members and the meeting dates and times.